mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

   <|> IntConst <$> integer
 ```

-However, a term in a boolean expression is a bit more tricky.
+However, a term in a Boolean expression is a bit more tricky.
 In this case,
 a term can also be an expression with relational operator consisting of
 arithmetic expressions.